-3. Charging decisions made by experienced trial attorneys based on complete information increases, prosecutors create intake units or teams to handle the work.
+3. Charging decisions made by experienced trial attorneys based on complete information process can be seen in its organization.
+In small offices, screening is usually performed by one person, the prosecutor, the first assistant or some specially designated attorney.
+As the volume of work increases, prosecutors create intake units or teams to handle the work.
 Two situations need to be avoided.
-The first is "assistant shopping"; the second is the use of inexperienced prosecutors to make charging decisions.
+The first is "assistant shopping", the second is the use of inexperienced prosecutors to make charging decisions.
 Assistant shopping occurs when any assistant in the office is allowed to make charging decisions.
 Police tend to seek out attorneys who are more likely to accept cases they want to bring forward.
 The effect is a lack of uniformity in charging.